dasic002/off-i-go/README.md

 Advice for promoting inclusivity for disabled people and people with impairments referred to, from sites such as [Scope](https://www.scope.org.uk/advice-and-support/finding-accessible-transport), various articles at [Scope for business](https://business.scope.org.uk/), [nidirect](https://www.nidirect.gov.uk/articles/planning-trip-if-you-have-disability) and [CILNI](https://cilni.org/travel-with-ease-essential-tips-for-travelers-with-disabilities/).

 ### Media
+- [Vector images of disabled characters](https://www.freevector.com/set-of-empowering-disabled-people-character-57686#) used in Sign up and Sign in Forms.
 <!-- License -->
 <!-- Information about the software license (if applicable) -->